 Midlife crisis hits most men as they reach the middle of their adult lives and seems to happen when the finally come to grips with their own mortality and that they have not experienced all in their lives that they think they might have.

-Men that I have worked with who have been through the midlife crisis process have identified a number of feelings or behaviors that helped them know what they were experiencing.
+Men who have been through the midlife crisis process have identified a number of feelings or behaviors that helped them know what they were experiencing.

 - A feeling of boredom with life; a sense that you are living the same day over and over again and you feel desperate for a change

 - A sense of dissatisfaction with your current spouse and desires to either leave her for someone younger and more exciting or to have an extramarital affair

 - A belief that you are getting older and that you want to look and feel younger, so you go about making changes that help you feel young and more attractive

 - A desire to spend money on something you would never want to do otherwise like a new sports car, a motorcycle, or a home theater

 - Feeling like you are bored with your career and wanting to make a wholesale change